What is Distance Learning?

 School Life

-• Each day and week are structured.
+Each day and week are structured.
 This typically means:

-• Morning get together – devotion, prayer, activities for the day
+• Morning get together – devotion, prayer, activities for the day.

-• Work time
+• Work time.

-• Recess, Lunch, morning tea, etc
+• Recess, Lunch, morning tea, etc.

-• Fun time
+• Fun time.

-• Enrichment activities: art, music, drama, etc
+• Enrichment activities: art, music, drama, etc.

-• School year includes the same things regular school includes:
+School year includes the same things regular school includes:

-• Prize givings, recognition, encouragement
+• Prize givings, recognition, encouragement.

-• Localised community events are encouraged
+• Localised community events are encouraged.

-• Loaclised participation in sport is encouraged
+• Localised participation in sport is encouraged.

-• Seasonal themes and activities
+• Seasonal themes and activities.

 Parental Involvement

-• Parental involvement is essential and includes:
+Parental involvement is essential and includes:

-• Establishing a work area,
+• Establishing a work area.

 • Age appropriate supervision – helping the child get set for the day, managing the work schedule, etc.

-• Supporting the teaching routine,
+• Supporting the teaching routine.

-• Providing feedback to the school and teachers,
+• Providing feedback to the school and teachers.

-• Engaging with your local community is strongly encouraged,
+• Engaging with your local community is strongly encouraged.

-• Be a participant
+Be a participant

 • Parents have skills; cooking, art, music, etc. Parental involvement is a great way to support the education of your own and other children.